daydev/compdb_aaa/README.md

 - Integrate Travis-CI (including Karma for frontend tests) and [new scala code coverage tool](https://github.com/scoverage/scalac-scoverage-plugin);
-- Write explanatory comment throughout the code;
+- Write explanatory comments throughout the code;
 - Investigate possibility of making compiled-to-js frontend work in Firefox and not only Chrome;
 - Implement proper validation and error handling;
 - Add proper `MirrorsUsed` annotation(s);